vagrantpress/vagrantpress/index.md

-  Once vagrant builds the environment, you'll have a clean development environment for creating your own WordPress modules and themes.
+  Once vagrant builds the environment, you'll have a clean development environment for creating your own WordPress modules and themes by opening `http://localhost:8080/wodpress`.

 ###What Do I Need to Get Started?